Ha-Duong-88/PyBer_Analysis/README.md

 # Summary
 Overall, Urban cities have a higher number of rides and drivers.
 However, the average fare per ride and average fare per driver are lower than the suburban and rural city types.
 Rural cities have fewer rides and drivers in comparison to urban and suburban cities.
 However, they generate higher average fare per ride and average fare per driver over rural and suburban city types.

-This analysis did not examine and compare any data about the distances in the rides by city type.
-One hypotheisis for the rural cities having higher average fares per ride and per driver is the linkage to travel link.
-The result could be correlated to the travel distance per ride for rural cities relative to urban rides.
-Further analysis would be needed to validate this observation.
+This analysis did not examine and compare any data about travel distances in the rides by city type.
+One hypotheisis for rural cities having higher average fares per ride and per driver might be correlated to travel distance.
+Typically, urban trips are more frequent due to population density and siz shorter in travel distance.
+However, additional inspection and data gathering would be needed to validate the hypothesis.

+The dataset used this analysis was limited to cities in the three in-scope city types (urban, suburban, rural), the number of drivers and riders, and fare information by city type.
+Therefore, the analysis did not explore other dimensions and factors, such as rider preferences, travel distance, traffic and weather conditions that might impact the number of rides, etc.

 # Recommendations

-1. Perform additional analyis on the distance covered per ride per city type give another dimension to the analysis and clarify even more the differences between city types.
+1. Expand the data and perform additional analyis on other factors such as traffic and weather conditions, time of day, travel distance, availability of drivers    by city types etc. to further enrich the analysis and add more dimensionality to determine the relationships and impacts.

-2. Perform additional analysis on other data points that might have a causal relationship or correlation to the total number of rides and average fare per ride and per driver, such as weather condition and time of day.
+2. In conjuntion with the above additional analysis, conduct small pilots or experiments to test some hypotheses on factors that might affect ridership.
+For example:

-3. Conduct an experiment to increase the number of drivers in the suburban and rural areas
+        * Increasing the number drivers in the suburban and rural areas to determine if increasing the number of available drivers might improve the total number of rides and fares.
+        * Adjusting the frequency or availability of drivers in rural and suburban ciies to determine if it will affect the number of rides.